 To satisfy admission into this programme, the student must be employed in an appropriate clinical training position.
-This is a paid position in a cardiac ultrasound department in New Zealand and it is the responsibility of the student to find and secure this position.
-Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the ultrasound scope of practice (specifically cardiac ultrasound) and holds a current Annual Practising Certificate (APC).
+This is a paid position in a mammography practice in New Zealand and it is the responsibility of the student to find and secure this position.
+Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the medical imaging scope of practice and holds a current Annual Practising Certificate (APC).